openmobilehub/android-omh-auth/README.md

    page, [Go to the Credentials page](https://console.cloud.google.com/apis/credentials) .
 3. On the **Credentials** page, click **Create credentials > OAuth Client ID**.
 In the Application Type option select Android.
-Set the package name and you SHA-1 fingerprint and you're all set.
+Set the package name and you SHA-1 fingerprint.
+4. In the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) add the test users that you will be using for QA and development.
+   Without this step you won't be able to acccess the application while it's in testing mode.

 ## Add the Client ID to your app